2sic/app-mobius-forms/README.md

 ## Getting Started

-This app is only useful is you use DNN.
+This app is only useful is you use DNN or Oqtane.
 So assuming you have a DNN installation, all you need to do is install 2sxc and this app.

 * Here's how to [install 2sxc and an App of your Choice](https://2sxc.org/en/apps/app/mobius-forms-v5-with-mailchimp-recaptcha-polymorph-weback-and-more-hybrid-for-dnn-and-oqtane)